Income Tax - Tax Calculation

 You're disabled

-• your child who is married or a partner of a Civil partnership, with or without children
+• Your child who is married or has passed away, with or without children

-Your child must meet one of the following conditions:
+Your child (or his or her spouse or Civil partnership partner) must meet one of the following conditions:

 • Under 21 years of age